 Usually, most hemp is dried and cured before the extraction process.
 To get live resin, the extract and active ingredients are removed just a few hours after harvesting.
 Terpene starts to decay soon after harvest, so this is the best way to preserve it.
 Understandably, live resin extracts can be expensive.
 However, they provide potency levels that are hard to match with any other form of concentrate.
 Live resin has significantly higher terpene concentrations than any other form of CDB extract.
 You can vape or smoke live resin extracts or eat them raw.

-CBD crystals are 99.9% pure CBD and the purest form of CBD extract.
+A CBD crystal is 99.9% pure CBD and the purest form of CBD extract.
 Recrystallization is one of the methods used to isolate CBD.
 At this stage, CBD molecules bond together into a crystalline lattice.
 These crystals have a white, powdery appearance that is similar to salt or sugar.
 CBD crystals can be smoked or vaped.
 They can also serve as the base ingredient for other CBD isolate products by adding them to gummies, capsules, or carrier oils to make other CBD isolate oils.

 A CBD patch is just what it sounds like.
 CBD gel infuses onto a sticky patch.
 Your skin then slowly absorbs the CBD from the gel on the patch when applied to your skin.
 Many companies market these patches to provide an all-day CBD benefit, but this is not accurate.
 Only a tiny percentage of the CBD in these patches makes it into your bloodstream.
 A better use for CBD patches is on specific muscle groups to reduce pain, inflammation, or swelling.